oshosh/oshosh/README.md

 </div>

 > **Contributor to `react-day-picker`**, a lightweight and customizable date selection library for React.

-- Supports range picking, disabled days, localization, and full styling control.
+>
-- Widely adopted and used as the underlying engine for the **Calendar component in `shadcn/ui`** — providing core date logic while the UI layer is styled through the shadcn system.
+> Widely adopted and used as the underlying engine for the **Calendar component in `shadcn/ui`** — providing core date logic while the UI layer is styled through the shadcn system.

 **Notable Contribution:**
 I identified and reported a bug related to nested `Date[]` matchers not being applied correctly in `react-day-picker`.